Dawson Sutton

 Path to NASCAR

-Sutton began his racing career in 2022, competing in several regional series including the Southeast Legends Tour, the INEX Nashville Spring Series, the Thursday Thunder Legends Racing Series, and the INEX Summer Shootout Series at Charlotte Motor Speedway.
-These opportunities allowed him to hone his racecraft and gain valuable track time against competitive fields.
+Sutton first began his racing career in 2022, competing in several entry-level series.
+He raced in the Southeast Legends Tour, the INEX Nashville Spring Series, the Thursday Thunder Legends Racing Series at Atlanta Motor Speedway, and the INEX Summer Shootout Series at Charlotte Motor Speedway.
+Those seasons gave him valuable seat time and a foundation in Legends-style cars before moving into heavier, faster equipment.

-In 2023, he ran his first full-time season in late models, participating in over thirty events at Nashville Fairgrounds Speedway.
-He secured four pole positions, two wins, and sixteen top-five finishes, culminating in a seventh-place finish in the World Series of Asphalt Stock Car Racing standings.
-His strong performances in late models paved the way for his transition to national NASCAR competition.
+In 2023, Sutton ran his first full-time season in late models.
+He competed in more than thirty events at Nashville Fairgrounds Speedway, earning four poles, two wins, and sixteen top-five finishes.
+He also finished seventh in the World Series of Asphalt Stock Car Racing standings, a strong result that confirmed his readiness for the next step.

 Dawson Sutton Career